-There are several alternatives to Zantac still on the market to treat heartburn that do not contain any traces of N-nitrosodimethylamine (NDMA).
-Whether you rely on over-the-counter or prescription medications, you may be able to switch to Nexium, Pepcid, Prilosec, Prevacid, or Tagamet.
-You may also be able to manage occasional heartburn or acid indigestion with the following alternatives to Zantac: Tums, Rolaids, or another acid reducer.
+Several alternatives to Zantac are still on the market to treat heartburn and gastroesophageal reflux disease without traces of N-nitroso dimethylamine (NDMA).
+Whether you rely on over-the-counter or prescription medications, you may be able to switch to:

 - Omeprazole (known by brand name Prilosec)